-Beth Kaplan, winner of U of T's Excellence in Teaching award, is a writer and editor who has taught memoir and personal essay writing for over 20 years at Ryerson and U of T. She developed So True: Life stories, well written, well told, a tri-annual storytelling/reading series as a venue for some of her long-term students to share their work with the world.
+Beth Kaplan, winner of U of T's Excellence in Teaching award, is a writer and editor who's taught memoir and personal essay writing for over 20 years at Ryerson and U of T. She developed So True: Life stories, well written, well told, a biannual storytelling/reading series, as a venue for some of her long-term students to share their work with the world.

 Each event features eight well-crafted, excellent stories based on a central theme.
 Beth finishes the show with a story from her own life.
-So True is hosted by writer Jason Allen.
+So True is hosted by Jason Allen.

 Stories from past events include: